twij/PrestoDeck/README.md

 ## Installation

-Follow these steps to install and set up the project on your Presto:
+Follow these steps to install and set up the project on your Presto.
+You can also checkout [this YouTube demo/tutorial](https://youtu.be/iOz5XUVkFkY).

 ### 1. Install Thonny
 Download and install Thonny IDE, which you'll use to connect to your Presto and upload the code: